We're a one-stop shop making fun games with the highest quality and longest-lasting components—for you—our supporters

 We stumbled into game publishing after watching an episode of Mythbusters―about zombies, of course.
-It created more angst for us than any movie and we wondered how we could share that with others.
-A board game came to mind—one thing led to another and here we are.
+It created more angst in us than any movie and we wondered how we could instill that in others.
+A board game came to mind—one thing led to another—and here we are.

 And I'm David and I enjoy finding unique materials for our games and their production.
-Like a this mediæval scorpion illustration from the year 1025, or tiny skulls carved from magnesite, and creating 3D-printed stainless steel embossing dies for Mint Tin Mini Apocalypse and Mint Tin Mini Skulduggery.
+Like this mediæval scorpion illustration from the year 1025, or tiny skulls carved from howlite, and creating 3D-printed stainless steel embossing dies for Mint Tin Mini Apocalypse and Mint Tin Mini Skulduggery.

-Kate and I both have fulltime jobs but we don't mind doing the nitty-gritty work to make sure we deliver our best to you.
+Kate and I both have fulltime jobs but we enjoy doing the nitty-gritty work to make and deliver our very best to you.

 The paper for one of our games is manufactured 30 minutes away, and our coins are minted by the oldest private US mint.

 Where are we now?

-We love creating games and are huge supporters of other's creativity too—we've backed over 770 Kickstarter projects.
-It's important to us to be an active part of the community.
+We love creating games and are huge supporters of other's creativity too—we've backed over 800 Kickstarter projects.
+We're an active part of the community.

-We some games in the works which we'd like to kickstart.
-One's about mining on the moon (Mint Tin LunaSyr), another's about falling into an abandoned mine shaft (Mint Tin Mineshaft), and another's a solo adventure game like The Legend of Zelda.
+We have games in the works—one's about mining on the moon (Mint Tin LunaSyr), another's about falling into an abandoned mine (Mint Tin Mineshaft), and another's a solo adventure like The Legend of Zelda.

 Don't have our games yet?
 Get them here.